 Hundreds of documents with 'highest level of classification' hoarded at Mar-a-Lago: report

-Donald Trump’s allies including his family members have claimed that the former president took with him some mementos to remember his four years in the White House, such as his correspondence with North Korean dictator Kim Jong-un and other trinkets.
+Donald Trump’s allies, including his family members, have claimed that he former president took with him some mementos to remember his fours years in the White House, things like his correspondence with North Korean dictator Kim Jong-un, and other trinkets.
 He “had every right to take” them, and “every president does,” Lara Trump claimed last week.

 Federal agents have removed from Trump’s Florida home not just 11 sets of classified documents, but hundreds of classified documents, including one set that “had the highest level of classification, top secret/sensitive compartmented information.”